What Does Justice Look Like?

 In an intentional choice to live like their low-income neighbors, Van Opstal and her husband have no air conditioning in their home.
 It seems like a small sacrifice, but she says, “I’m not going to lie to you.
 When it was 105 degrees last week, I was upset.
 The reality is, I don’t like some of the things we’re doing—it’s not all fun.”

 Even in light of more serious dangers, like crime and street violence in her neighborhood, Van Opstal asserts, “These difficulties don’t negate the fact that there’s so much beauty in my community to enjoy and be celebrated.
-In fact, I believe that without joy—without the discipline of celebration—commitment to a cause is simply not sustainable.”
+In fact, I believe that without joy—without the discipline of celebration—commitment to a cause is simply

 The Holiest Way